 - The CEO is the most senior manager having responsibility for sustainability matters at Credit Suisse.

-- The Reputational Risk Sustainability Committee (RRSC), chaired by the Group's Chief Risk Officer, is responsible for the overall oversight of sustainability issues.
+- The Position & Client Risk (PCR) cycle of the Capital Allocation & Risk Management Committee (CARMC), jointly chaired by the Group's Chief Risk Officer and Chief Compliance Officer, is the most senior governing body responsible for the overall oversight and active discussion of reputational risks and sustainability issues (including climate change).
 It is composed of senior managers from different divisions and regions, including several members of the Executive Board.
-The RRSC also has ultimate responsibility for the Reputational Risk Review Process, which is an internal process under which business transactions are reviewed and evaluated in terms of their potential social and/or environmental impact, among other aspects.
+The PCR cycle of CARMC also has ultimate responsibility for the Reputational Risk Review Process, which is an internal process under which proposed business transactions and client relationships are reviewed and evaluated in terms of their potential social and/or environmental impact, among other aspects.

-- The RRSC is supported in its role by the Sustainability Affairs specialist unit which has broad responsibility for managing environmental and social issues within Credit Suisse.
+- The PCR cycle of CARMC is supported in its role by the Sustainability Affairs specialist unit, which has broad responsibility for managing environmental and social issues within Credit Suisse.
 Sustainability Affairs assesses potential social and environmental risks of business transactions and client relationships within the Reputational Risk Review Process.
 The unit also maintains a dialogue with stakeholders and oversees the bank's sustainability commitments, amongst other things.

-- Group Business Support Services (GBSS) provides the bank with a wide range of services.
-It defines and implements the real estate strategy of Credit Suisse and manages the Business Delivery Centers.
-Within GBSS, Real Estate & Workplace Strategy and Global Facilities Management are responsible for the maintenance and development of the ISO 14001-certified environmental management system, for the implementation of Credit Suisse's commitment to greenhouse gas neutrality in daily business, and for the coordination of cross-regional projects aimed at reducing Credit Suisse's ecological footprint.
+- Group Business Support Services (GBSS) defines and implements the real estate strategy of Credit Suisse and keeps track of our environmental impact.
+GBSS plays a key role in the bank-wide efforts to further reduce our environmental footprint, and in pursuing Credit Suisse’s sustainability ambitions.
+GBSS is responsible for the maintenance and development of the ISO 14001-certified environmental management system, for the implementation of Credit Suisse's commitment to greenhouse gas neutrality in daily business, and for the coordination of cross-regional projects.
+The Engineering, Environment, Health & Safety team, part of GBSS, aims to provide multi-disciplined engineering and technical services for the bank, with key focus on improving our environmental commitments and reducing Credit Suisse's environmental impact.

-Furthermore, both Sourcing & Vendor Management and the Group Chief Technology Officer contribute to the overall sustainability goals of Credit Suisse.
-They monitor important suppliers and their environmental and social standards, as required by the Credit Suisse Supplier Code of Conduct, and when planning IT centers and infrastructure, take energy efficiency factors into account as key elements when considering cost-effectiveness.
+- Furthermore, Sourcing & Vendor Management contributes to the overall sustainability goals of Credit Suisse, monitoring important suppliers and their environmental and social standards, as required by the Credit Suisse Supplier Code of Conduct.